It’s all about proteins

 Our proprietary in-house digital application suite contains a Sequence Designer module to tailor an entire mRNA.

-mRNA DESIGN STUDIO utilizes cloud-based computational capacity to run various algorithms we have developed to design each mRNA sequence.
+mRNA DESIGN STUDIO utilises cloud-based computational capacity to run various algorithms we have developed to design each mRNA sequence.

 The utility of cloud-based capacity allows us to provide flexible computational capacity on demand.